jdi-docs/jdi-light/source/includes/_documentation.md

 ###Progress
+Progress is located in the following class:
+- __Java__: _com.epam.jdi.light.ui.bootstrap.elements.common.Progress_

 <a style="font-weight: bold;" target="_blank" href="https://getbootstrap.com/docs/4.3/components/progress/">Progress</a> is custom progress bar featuring support for stacked bars, animated backgrounds, and text labels.

-There is also a complex element <a style="font-weight: bold;" href="https://getbootstrap.com/docs/4.3/components/progress/">MultiplebarsProgress</a> which may consist of several progress bars.
+There is also a complex element <a style="font-weight: bold;" href="https://jdi-docs.github.io/jdi-light/?java#multiple-progress-bars">MultiplebarsProgress</a> which may consist of several progress bars.

 ![Progress example](../images/bootstrap/progress.png)

-Here is an example with provided Bootstrap v4.3 code:
+Here is an example with provided Bootstrap v4.3 code:_

 ```java
 //FindBy(css = "#progress-bar-base-width-25 .progress-bar"